Preserving natural ecology of Himalaya, Kumaon initially, then Indian Himalayan Region

 Rajiv Butalia – ex-Banker and Financial Strategy Consultant

-Currently engaged in a movement to Save the Kumaon Himalayas, where I have been living for the past decade, and where I had lived and done considerable development work during my professional life.
+Currently engaged in the movement to Save the Kumaon Himalayas, where I have been living for the past decade, and where I had lived and done considerable development work during my professional life.
 My environmental activism began when I witnessed the rampant destruction of my village, Chatola, in Nainital District.
 Illegal mining and land mafia, lack of concern for the Himalayan eco-system, for the original inhabitants who are vulnerable, for the sanctity of Himalayan spaces.
 Engaged in bringing together various individuals and organisations that can collaborate in social, scientific and conservational fields with the main purpose of saving the Kumaon Himalayas.
 The individuals and groups may have different philosophies, but the common agenda is protecting and preserving the environment and empowering people to protect the rivers, forests and mountains.

 Achla Sawhney – Retired Banker, social and environmental activist